adriankae/Control-Philips-Hue-LIghts-with-Raspberry-Pi-and-Push-Buttons/README.md

 ## Components you need

+All the componentes you need for realising this project.
+It's a complete list with amazon affiliate links:

 - [Raspberry Pi 4 (or 3 or 2 or Zero W)](https://amzn.to/3pfbdiW)
 - [Mouse & Keyboard](https://amzn.to/3FhlSj1)
 - [Monitor](https://amzn.to/32lkzkk)